 Signature

 Date (DD/MM/YYYY)

 Early Career Teacher.

-Early Career reacher.

-Clamatura

 Signature

-Signature

-Signature

-Signature

-Date (DD/MM/YYYY)

 In all instances, copies of this progress review should be provided to the ECT and their designated mentor.

 If the answer given to questions (1), (3), (5) or (6) is 'No', or if the appropriate body has requested a copy, copies should also be provided to the Principal/Headteacher and appropriate body.
 Additionally, appropriate bodies are able to request copies of any ECT's progress review forms.